-- Details of our Admissions Policy are published in the Wigan Local Authority "Admission to Secondary School" Booklet for Parents, which is distributed to pupils in Year 6. - 2 Under Wigan's co-ordinated admissions arrangements, parents must complete a Local Authority preference form and return it to their child's primary school by 31st October 2010.
-If parents wish to apply for a place for their child at The Deanery High School: - a) the school should be one of the three schools named by parents on the Local Authority preference form; and - b) the parents should also complete a separate application form for The Deanery High School, form DHS1, which must be returned to their child's primary school by 31st October 2010.
-Additional reference forms (DHS2, DHS3, and/or DHS4) should be completed depending on the category of Admission applied for and returned with the DHS1 form.
+- 1 Details of our Admissions Policy are published in the Wigan Local Authority "Admission to Secondary School" Booklet for Parents, which is distributed to pupils in Year 6. - Under Wigan's co-ordinated admissions arrangements, parents must complete a Local Authority preference form and return it to their child's primary school by 31st October 2011.
+If parents wish to apply for a place for their child at The Deanery High School: - a) the school should be one of the three schools named by parents on the Local Authority preference form; and - b) the parents should also complete a separate application form for The Deanery High School, form DHS1, which must be returned to their child's primary school by 31st October 2011.
+Additional reference forms (DHS2, DHS3, and/or DHS4) should be completed depending on the category of Admission applied for and returned with the DHS1 form. - 3 Our Admissions Policy, which should be read alongside this document, gives details of: - a) the five Categories - Category L Looked After children - Category M Medical/Social - Category C Christian - Category O Other World Faith - Category P Other parents who have expressed a preference for the school - b) the number of places available in each category; - c) the order in which each category will be considered; and - d) the over-subscription criteria used in each category.